 Now a day’s quality of software code is really important.
 If one declares “Hey, I have implemented a software!”
-It’s a good thing but if you say “Hey, I have created a quality software!” then it will impact a lot.
+It’s a good thing but if you say “Hey, I have created quality software!” then it will impact a lot.
 Writing a good quality of code is not a time-consuming and tedious monotonous task.
 It will be like you are planting a seed which definitely gives you various benefits later on and results in a fruitful outcome.
-We as a software developer always say to the customer that we will provide you best industry standard software but are we actually providing it?
+We as a custom software development company always say to the customer that we will provide you the best industry-standard software but are we actually providing it?
 Do we follow any specific rules?
 Just think about it.

-Everyone likes to use quality software application development which performs fast and efficient.
+Everyone likes to use quality software application development that performs fast and efficiently.
 Below are the key benefits of good quality code.

 - Easy to read